IshaParihariya/innercicle-project/README.md

 <property name="hibernate.connection.password">your_password</property>
 ```

-**Option B: Render Cloud Database**
+**Option B: Superbase Cloud Database**
-- Use the connection string from your Render PostgreSQL instance
+- Use the connection string from your Supabase PostgreSQL instance
 - Update the same properties in `hibernate.cfg.xml`

 ### 4. Configure Tomcat Server